 The Graduate Committee occasionally approves leaves of absence from the program for medical or personal reasons.
 Students seeking a leave must do so in writing to the Graduate Committee, explaining the reason(s) for the request.
 The Graduate Committee will approve or disapprove the request, forwarding it to the Graduate School.
-It is the Graduate School which is actually empowered to grant leaves of absence.
+Only the Graduate School is empowered to grant leaves of absence.

 The Graduate Committee, in endorsing a request for leave, will require that the student notify the Department and the Graduate School well in advance of plans to re-enter or extend the leave, or to withdraw from the program.
 In practical terms this means that for leaves of one fall-to-fall academic year, the Committee must be notified by January 15 of plans for the following fall.
 For a Fall semester leave, the Committee needs to know by 1 December; for a Spring semester leave, by 1 April.
 The early dates for notification are primarily for budgetary reasons.